aiditz/hass-device-computer/README.md

 1. Install [node.js](https://nodejs.org/).

-2. Run `bin/turn_off_display.exe`, allow it to run without confirmation.
+2. Run `bin/turn_off_display.exe` for test, allow it to run without confirmation.

 3. Copy the `hass-config.dist.yaml` file to the `hass-config.yaml`.